caru-ini/next-authjs-template/README.md

 ## Support

 If you have any questions or need assistance, please open an issue or contact the project maintainer directly.

+## Star Us!

+If you find this project useful, we'd greatly appreciate it if you could star our GitHub repository.
+Your support is a huge encouragement for us to continue improving and maintaining this project.